sampoder/modular-things/log/2022-11_jakes-modular-thing-motion-notes.md

 Next...
 I'm ending up ~ round-about implementing everything here, from axl, but I am maybe about to run out of flash, so might have to stack-acks in a single message-return endpoint...

-- instrument return pipes
+And plumbing...
+I need somewhere to collect acks (though I think I will actually just use the endpoint structure), so somewhere to collect move-complete segments, probably in the synchronizer (?) or in the motor, idk, a collector.

+The sync, the sync...
+I do need this structure *now* yeah.

+- use natural endpoint acks for downstream transmits,
+- synchronizer w/ list of motors
-- needs to select ourAxisID
+  - hooks in to motor.onMoveComplete(segNum)...
-- ... actually run the thing ?
+- one stepper-windowed-queue
-- js piping / setup ?
+- setup two motors, or three,
+- select ourActuatorIndice in settings
+- fork stepper virtualmachine, pipe acks back up,
+- fork synchronizer virtualMachine, try ingesting a queue, sending, etc ?
   - recall that js has ackless transmit of segments, since acks are piped back via setup-route,

 ---